 We expect site managers to:

 - Brief drivers thoroughly so they fully understand the changes and what it means to them.

-- Put in place additional health and safety measures and check in with drivers to ensure you are not feeling fatigued.
+- Put in place additional health and safety measures to check in with drivers to ensure they are not feeling fatigued.

-- Ensure that the same drivers will not be constantly used/asked to work longer hours.
+- Ensure the same drivers will not be constantly asked to work longer hours.